dxos/dxos/docs/docs/guide/get-started.md

 ## Next steps

-In this guide we demonstrated how to build local-first, collaborative applications using DXOS application templates, the ECHO database and HALO identity.
+In this guide we built a local-first, collaborative app using the ECHO database and HALO identity.
+We deployed it to a KUBE on the local network and exposed the app to the external web with tunneling.

 We hope you'll find the technology useful, and welcome your contributions.
 Happy building! 🚀